joseph200402/FP_project_24_25/README.md

 - 1 Cpp Functional Programming File
 - 1 Cpp OOP Implementation File

-Kindly, you will have to install and open documentation files attached with the strcutures, where we explain the program with some comparisions
+Kindly, you will have to install and open documentation files attached with the strcutures, where we explain the program with some comparisions.

 Thank you